Nicconike/Steam-Stats/README.md

 ***
 ## Prerequisites
 1. **Steam Web API Key:** API key is important to fetch your account details and for that you will require a key which you can create for your account [here](https://steamcommunity.com/dev)
-2. **Github API Token:**
-	1. Goto your Github profile -> Settings -> Developer Settings -> Personal Access Tokens -> Tokens(Classic) or just click [here](https://github.com/settings/tokens)
-	2. Generate new token -> Generate new token(classic)
-	3. Select scopes -> repo and workflow only
-	4. Set a reasonable expiration date
-3. **Markdown Comments:** Update the markdown file by adding the comments where the Steam Stats will be embedded to.
+2. **Markdown Comments:** Update the markdown file by adding the comments where the Steam Stats will be embedded to.
 Refer [here](#Update-Readme) to learn more.
-4. **Steam ID:** You can get your 64-bit Steam id (SteamID64 - 17 digit number) by clicking on your profile name in the top right corner in steam desktop client, select "Account Details" and your Steam ID will be displayed directly under your account name
+3. **Steam ID:** You can get your 64-bit Steam id (SteamID64 - 17 digit number) by clicking on your profile name in the top right corner in steam desktop client, select "Account Details" and your Steam ID will be displayed directly under your account name
-5. **Steam Custom ID:** Open the Steam desktop application, click on your profile name in the top right corner.
+4. **Steam Custom ID:** Open the Steam desktop application, click on your profile name in the top right corner.
 Select _View Profile_ and your custom URL will be displayed in the URL bar.
 From this url you will know your Steam Custom ID

 The Github Actions is set to run on every Monday 12 AM IST (UTC+5:30) which you can modify to your own time as per your liking by updating it in the workflow file